✈️ Planes, Trains And Automobiles (Even Motorcycles): The Road To Religion News 🔌

 Ready or not, Election Day is two weeks from Tuesday.

-Religion Unplugged’s own Clementine Lisi reports on what former President Donald Trump said in person — and what Vice President Kamala Harris said via video — at the New York Archdiocese’s annual Al Smith charity dinner Thursday night.
+Religion Unplugged’s own Clemente Lisi reports on what former President Donald Trump said in person — and what Vice President Kamala Harris said via video — at the New York Archdiocese’s annual Al Smith charity dinner Thursday night.

 Which religious community is most likely to sway the voting?
 The latest in-depth ReligionLInk source guide by Ken Chitwood delves into that question.